How to write a webinar description that grabs attention?

 Time to write!

-And speaking of limits, we give you up to 14 days to try out the Pro and Business plan of LiveWebinar software system for free.
+And speaking of limits, we give you the possibility to test our platform, as you can create a free account in LiveWebinar which is for a lifetime.
+But remember, it has some limits too.
 Check out which features are waiting for you in the premium versions of our tool to make the most of your video marketing.
+So don't hesitate, write a description, and make your webinar better than ever.